 - All students traveling abroad on noncredit programs sponsored by academic programs or departments

 When should I begin my international travel registration?

 You should begin your international travel registration as soon as you know you will be traveling.
 Early completion of the international travel registration will allow the Center for Global Engagement to expedite the approval when the IRIS travel authorization is received.

 What will happen if I do not complete the international travel registration before my trip?

 If the registration process is not completed before the commencement of the international trip:

 - The traveler will not receive travel authorization and may not be reimbursed for expenses.
 All university travel policies apply.

 Why do I need to complete the international travel registration?

-International travel registration is critical to the university’s risk management program and will allow the university to communicate with faculty, staff, and students in the event of an emergency.
+International travel registration is critical to the university’s global health and safety program and will allow the university to communicate with faculty, staff, and students in the event of an emergency.

 How do I know if my online registration is complete?